-In response to automakers' plans to introduce EVs and broader trends favoring electric transportation, we have developed solutions to support the adoption and use of EVs from nearly every major automaker and many startups worldwide.
+In response to automakers' plans to introduce plug-in EVs (PEVs) and broader trends favoring electric transportation, we have developed solutions to support the adoption and use of PEVs from nearly every major automaker and many startups worldwide.
 Our initial EV charging technology emerged from our development of the GM Impact, the first modern EV.
 Over two decades we improved the technology, deployed it to industrial markets, and adapted it for the current generation of EVs.
 We believe that most EV drivers will charge their vehicles overnight at their homes.
-For those without a charging location at home or who make trips beyond the range of their vehicle's battery pack, public charging infrastructure will be required.
+Those without a charging location at home or who make trips beyond the range of their vehicle's battery pack will require public charging infrastructure.
 Our strategy is to offer a full solution of charging infrastructure, including overnight home chargers, public chargers, public fast chargers, installation services, data collection systems and communications through multiple wired and wireless data communications options.
-We offer an integrated solution designed to enable the broad adoption and the practical use of electric and hybrid electric vehicles.
+We offer an integrated solution designed to enable the broad adoption and the practical use of plug-in electric and hybrid electric vehicles.
 From home charging to "pay at the pump" fast charging in minutes, our goal is to enable drivers to use electric vehicles as practical alternatives to gasoline-powered automobiles.

 A component of our strategy is to develop relationships across multiple channels that lever our strengths and provide complementary pathways to market.
-We have announced several such agreements to date with leading auto manufacturers, energy companies, state and municipal governments and an electric component distributor.
+We have announced several such agreements to date with leading auto manufacturers, electric utilities and state and municipal governments.